What Is Account-Based Marketing? Intro and Examples for 2023

 Sales and marketing alignment

-With ABM, sales and marketing are allies working toward a common goal through a shared strategy and intertwined process.
+Sales and marketing teams often work together, but alignment between them can be challenging.
+With ABM, sales and marketing become allies, working toward a common goal through a shared strategy, intertwined process, and aligned compensation system.
 This can result in greater resource efficiency and overall efficacy.

 Shorter sales cycles

-An internal team of motivated, cross-functional stakeholders can generate awareness, capture an account’s attention, engage key decision-makers, and convert them into customers.
-The result is a shorter-than-average sales cycle.
+An internal team of motivated, cross-functional stakeholders can generate more brand and solution awareness, capture an account’s attention, engage key decision-makers, and convert them into customers.
+Often, this results in an expedited sales cycle.

 Clearer and improved ROI